pratyushmaini/pratyushmaini.github.io/_posts/2020-05-01-pooling-analysis.md

 ### How do I cite this work?

-If you find this work useful, please cite [the Arxiv paper](https://arxiv.org/abs/2005.00159):
+If you find this work useful, please cite our [paper](https://arxiv.org/abs/2005.00159):
 ```
 @inproceedings{maini2020pool,
     title = "Why and when should you pool?
 Analyzing Pooling in Recurrent Architectures",